Gradiant/witdom-core-broker/README.md

-BROKER_HTTPS_PORT=5043                      # HTTPS port of the Broker inside the container BROKER_CERT=certs/broker_td_crt.pem         # TLS certificate of the Broker BROKER_KEY=certs/broker_td_key.pem          # Key of the certificate BROKER_KEY_PASSPHRASE=W1td0mBr0k3r          # Passphrase of the key (in case it's encrypted) CA_CERT=certs/witdomcacert.pem              # Certificate of the CA that provided the certificates of the WITDOM services BROKER_PROTOCOL=http                        # Protocol used by the Broker to communicate with other components (http|http) BROKER_ED_HOST=broker-ud                    # Host name of the Broker in the external domain (For the TD Broker this will be the hostname of the UD Broker and vice versa)
+BROKER_HTTPS_PORT=5043                      # HTTPS port of the Broker inside the container BROKER_CERT=certs/broker_td_crt.pem         # TLS certificate of the Broker BROKER_KEY=certs/broker_td_key.pem          # Key of the certificate BROKER_KEY_PASSPHRASE=Gr4d14ntBr0k3r        # Passphrase of the key (in case it's encrypted) CA_CERTS=certs/tdcacert.pem                 # Certificates of the CAs that provided the certificates of the WITDOM services (more than one CA can be provided using the ',' as separator, for example for using differnet CAs for the trusted and untrusted domains)
+BROKER_PROTOCOL=http                        # Protocol used by the Broker to communicate with other components (http|http) BROKER_ED_HOST=broker-ud                    # Host name of the Broker in the external domain (For the TD Broker this will be the hostname of the UD Broker and vice versa)
 BROKER_ED_HTTP_PORT=5000                    # HTTP port of the Broker in the external domain